LTestJ/JavaExercises/projects/project1/readme.txt

 Step 2 :

-In this step we are going to implement the functionality for creating a new employee. i.e if the user chose 1 from the previous menu, we should let him create a new employee record in the database.
+In this step we are going to implement the following functionality

-So if the user chose 1, the program should prompt the user for entering name, phone and address.

-enter name :

-after that

-enter phone :

-after that

-enter address:
+1) Create an entry for an employee in the database
+2) Show the list of all employees in the database
+3) Show the detail about a specific employee.

+We will tackle these one by one.
+First one is creating an entry for a new employee in the database.

-Once we have all of these we should save the information in memory for recalling later.
+For this we should ask the user for details about the employee and save the information in memory for recalling later.

+Storing information in memory doesn't mean we write the information to a file.
+Instead we just keep the data we received in memory in a structed manner so that we can get this data if required.

+The way to do this is as follows;

+We are going to define a class to keep employee data.

+class Employee {
+  int id;
+  String name;
+  String phone;
+  String address;
+};

+So in the code when we have information about a user (input by the user) we create a Employee
+Object.

+Employee e = new Employee();
+e.id = <id is not taken from user>
+e.name = <name input by user>;
+e.phone = <phone input by user>;
+e.address = <address input by user>;

+In addition we will use an ArrayList to keep the list of all employees we know so far.

+ArrayList<Employee> employees = new Arraylist<Employee>();

 Step 3 :

-Sample code

 Testing